 Downstream we enter Third Canyon with its imposing 1200 m walls formed as the Nahanni has carved its way through the Funeral Range.
 We will camp in the shadow of the Gate; where the river has sliced a narrow chasm on the apex of a hairpin meander.
 An optional hike to the top of the Gate presents magnificent views of the river valley with imposing Pulpit Rock 460 m below.

 Today finds us completing the 35 km Third Canyon and continuing on through Second Canyon, (15 km) where the Nahanni has carved its route through the Headless Range and into Deadmen Valley.
 This valley is known for its legend and mystery made famous by the mysterious deaths of the McLeod Brothers.
-Here the vista is noticeably different, as the valley opens up, with distant views of the Tlgotsho Plateau.
+Here the vista is noticeably different, as the valley opens up, with distant views of the Tlogotsho Plateau.
 Deadmen Valley offers an abundance of exploratory options.
 The massive Prairie Creek alluvial fan provides excellent camping, hiking and wildlife observations.

 We start the morning with a run through the exhilarating waves of George's Riffle and on into First Canyon.
 The imposing walls of First Canyon reach heights of over 1400 m.
-Groups often drift the length of this magnificent 26 km canyon, immersed in its splendor.
+Groups often drift the length of this magnificent 26 km canyon, immersed in its splendour.
 The canyon walls are dotted with hundreds of caves.
 Close to its exit we will camp for the night at Lafferty's Canyon, with good hiking opportunities.

 Following breakfast, it's down to Kraus' Hot Spring for a soothing dip in its 32 C plus waters.
 From here we bid farewell to the canyons and make our way to the Nahanni's Splits, a 70 km run through a maze of islands.